 Human cloning may be banned, but that hasn’t stopped the sale of gag cloning kits.
 One kit, for example, promises you can “be the first one on your block to be the second one on your block.”
 Although it sounds far-fetched, genetic preservation is no longer a joke.
-In fact, one American company now offers cloning services for dogs and cats.
+In fact, multiple companies now offer cloning services for dogs and cats.

-But before you plan on a long succession of duplicate dogs called “Max the second,” “Max the fifth” and so on, consider this: The fee for canine cloning is $50,000 and feline cloning is $25,000.
+But before you plan on a long succession of duplicate dogs called “Max the Second,” “Max the Fifth” and so on, consider this: The fee for cloning can be up to $50,000.
 And that doesn’t include the cost of culturing the cells and preserving them cryogenically (at very low temperatures).

 What’s more, the business of cloning pets is still in its infancy.
 So it’s not easy to predict if the health, longevity, appearance or personality traits of the cloned pet will be anywhere close to the original one.

 Twenty years ago, sheep were cloned with the goal of creating transgenic animals that could have human genes inserted into their chromosomes.
 The hope was that these animals would produce proteins and cells that could eventually be used to treat human diseases.